-OVERVIEW: The Roth Family Foundation’s global development grantmaking focuses primarily on overall economic development.
+OVERVIEW: The Roth Family Foundation’s global development grantmaking focuses primarily on overall economic development and causes related to women's and girls empowerment.

 IP TAKE: Roth’s global development grantmaking is less clear than its other interests.
 However, the foundation tends to support grassroots groups rather than large international organizations.

 PROFILE: Established in 1966 by Harry, Louis and Fannie Roth, the Los Angeles-based Roth Family Foundation dedicates much of its grantmaking to Californian organizations; however, it also runs a global grantmaking program.
-The foundation is committed to "progressive social change" that addresses freedom, civil rights, access to education, and social justice.
-Its three programs are dedicated to health, educating, and informing citizens.
+The foundation is committed to "[p]rogressive social change" and addresses related issues such as freedom, civil rights, access to education, and social justice in its grantmaking.
+Its global grantmaking focuses on supporting organizations that "[p]romote comprehensive programs in the areas of water access, women's and girls' reproductive health, civil and political rights and economic development."

 In the U.S., Roth supports food security, biodiversity, local farming, agriculture, agricultural education and nutrition.
 It also funds efforts to foster economic and sustainability, presumably in the agricultural community.
 Grantseekers working in these areas may have a better chance at securing Roth’s funding attentions.